brucedkyle/ibmcloud_for_partners/docs/mainframe/openshift.md

 Cloud-native applications can be located close to existing workloads to improve throughput and reduce latency, empowering organizations to integrate and modernize without disrupting current services along their cloud-native journey.

-See [LinuxONE Co-location pattern](./linuxone.md#co-location-pattern) article in this wiki for more information.
+For more information, see [LinuxONE Co-location pattern](./linuxone.md#co-location-pattern) article in this wiki.

 ## Infrastructure and installation